jackbeasley/CS224W/project-milestone/project-milestone.md

 In other words, we must devise a method for the initial construction of the subgraph by BFS from the paper of interest.
 To do so, we devised a system that efficiently crawls over the entire MAG edge list and outputs an edge list that corresponds to a specific paper using the principles proposed by GraphChi and X-Stream.
 Our system has two distinct phases, preprocessing and BFS construction, which we will describe in two sections.

 ### Preprocessing

 We adopt a simplified version of the concept of “shards” proposed by GraphChi in order to simplify our implementation modeled after a hash map.
 The algorithm we implemented reads through every edge in the MAG’s edge list and writes edges to files based on a simple modular hash function on either the source paper’s ID or the referenced paper’s ID.
 For example, if an edge has a source ID of 23 and a destination ID of 15 and we are hashing into 20 buckets, we would write that entry once to a file called 03.txt for the source-indexed hash map and once to a file called 15.txt for the destination-indexed hash map.

-For the MAG, we decIDed to create both a source and a destination hash map with 3000 buckets each.
+For the MAG, we decided to create both a source and a destination hash map with 3000 buckets each.
 Each of these contains a full copy of the MAG edge list and thus this data structure consumes a total of 62.6 GB of space on the disk, which fits on our laptops.
 We chose 3000 buckets, because that was the general heuristic for the largest number of file descriptors allowed open at one time.
 The number of open file descriptors is a limiting factor in this case because the preprocessing program maintains an open file and corresponding buffer for each output bucket to speed up the preprocessing step, which takes around 15m for each hash table.
 Each of the 3000 buckets are around 10MB.

 ### Traversal